alokkshukla/CS598FinalProject/README.md

 ### 4. Creating a workflow model

-Here we used [YesWorkllow](https://github.com/yesworkflow-org) to create a workflow model of entire project: what are the key inputs and outputs of workflow?
+Here we used [YesWorkflow](https://github.com/yesworkflow-org) to create a workflow model of entire project: what are the key inputs and outputs of workflow?
 What are the dependencies?
-We also create a visual version of your workflow using the YesWorkflow tool.
+We also create a visual version of our workflow using the YesWorkflow tool.

 ## The Data